Xela101/EasyJwtAuth/README.md

 Setting up JWT bearer authentication within your web projects doesn't need to be difficult :)

 ## Installation
-Create a new or use an existing ASP web project and target .NET 4.6.1
+Create a new or use an existing ASP web project

 Install EasyJwtAuth via Nuget:
 ```xml